Current Openings

 Title: Knot Theory, assisting in editing, programming, and research

 Description: Knot Theory is a discipline of modern mathematics, part of topology (geometria situs).
-Student(s) will assist me with editing programing and doing research in Knot Theory.
+Student(s) will assist me with editing programming and doing research in Knot Theory.

 Duties: Students under my supervision will be involved in tasks as below: